cmicoli/PPOS-CompetingRisks/README.md

-# Predictive probability of success (PPOS) - application with time-to-event data in the presence of competing risks
+# Predictive probability of success (PPOS) - application with time-to-event data in the presence of competing event data.

 Chiara Micoli, Andrea Discacciati